NY Paid Family Leave for Managers and Original Jurisdiction Employees

 This is not a required field to be completed by employee, HR would be filling out the information.
 However, if you are able to provide us with this amount, it may speed up the processing of your claim.
 If your employer has not provided wage information to us, we would use this amount as an estimate until we receive the appropriate wages needed to accurately calculate your benefit amount.

 The state requires that wages are reviewed for 8 weeks prior to and excluding your leave begin date as well as 8 weeks prior to and including your last day of work.
 Once we have these two sets of wages, we review to determine which amount would be more beneficial to you.
-You will then receive 67% of the higher amount, or the maximum weekly benefit for 2024 is $1,151.16.
+You will then receive 67% of the higher amount, or the maximum benefit of $1,288.53 per week.
 If we do not have either set of wages required at the time of approval, we would use the average gross weekly wage amount you have provided to calculate the benefit as an estimate.
 If we did not receive an average gross weekly wage amount from you, we will request the additional wages required from your employer and provide a deadline for them to provide this information before we would issue the payment to you using the wages we have at that time, even if they do not meet the wages required by the state.
 Once we receive the appropriate wages required, we will notify you if there is a change to your benefit amount based on that information.

 This would be considered an overpayment since you cannot receive payment from your employer and through PFL benefits for the same dates.
 You would need to work out a reimbursement with your employer.
 In order to avoid overpayment, your employer should be informed of the PFL dates requested and approved.

 The start date of an intermittent leave must be the first PFL day taken, and the leave cannot be approved without time being used.
-As per State requirements, If leave is requested but not taken within 30 days, the claim may be denied.
-Once the claim is approved you may call the time in as needed or provide a list of dates to your Agency HR representative and Absolve Leave Specialist in advance, at 1-800-401-2691.
+As per State requirements, if leave is requested but not taken within 30 days, the claim may be denied.
+Once the claim is approved you may call the time in as needed or provide a list of dates to your Agency HR representative and AbSolve Leave Specialist in advance, at 1-800-401-2691.
 Dates requested more than 30 days in the past will be denied.
 An approved claim cannot sit unused for more than 90 days.
 If 90 days pass without additional days used the claim will be closed and an entirely new claim with new application forms will be required.

 If you cannot get documentation to support a leave request within this timeframe, the insurance carrier can deny the request.